The 9 Best Clocking-In Systems for Your Business

 Securitas Technology clocking-in system: how much does it cost?

-Securitas Technology divides its time and attendance packages into four tiers: Starter (up to 50 employees), Professional (50-100 employees), Advanced (also 50-100 employees), and Enterprise (undisclosed number of employees).
+Securitas Technology divides its time and attendance packages into four tiers:

-The provider doesn’t advertise the pricing of each tier, nor which features each product will give you access to.
+The provider doesn’t advertise the pricing of each tier, nor what features each product will give you access to.
 This means you’ll have to contact the provider directly to learn more about its prices and features.

 ats scorecard